rmerkel/P/README.md

    * Likewise, one can return early from a procedure, resulting in two RET statements, e.g, "procedure foo() begin ... return endproc."
 However, that won't result in an erroneous program.
+ * **Type attributes**, such as integer`max, are simular to constant expressions, a factor in grammer.
+However, **variable attributes**, such as i'min are more troublesome as variable productions always emit a l-value followed by an evaluation instruction, which would require storing the attribute Datum somewhere.
+One possibility is to add "typeof(expr)," which yeilds the type of expr without emitting any code to evaluate the expr.

 ## Configuration
 * Configure cc/c++ as clang:
 ```